daniyal-ahmed10/daniyal-ahmed10/README.md

 🔨 Experienced in C++ and Python

-🧩 Passionate about algorithms, data structures, and system-level programming.
+🧩 Passionate about creating propjects that solve real world problems while expanding my knowledge.

 🌐 Currently building a Tax Payment Gateway that integrates payroll systems with EFTPS.